-Hand knotted rugs will never be woven from synthetic materials such as polypropylene, nylon, acrylic, or polyester.
+Hand knotted rugs will never be woven from synthetic materials like polypropylene, nylon, acrylic, or polyester.

 Wool and Silk

-When a rug is woven with both wool and silk, usually the bulk of the rug is wool and silk is woven into the intricate design to create sheen.
+When an area rug is woven with both wool and silk, usually the bulk of the rug is wool and silk is woven into the intricate design to create sheen.

 Like this wool and silk hand knotted rug!